 It can be very emotional too, to hear the Queen members talking and laughing and having a great time, being so productive and inventive, and hearing them as young men too, in their 30s.
 It’s a fascinating insight.
 It is a bit like going back in time and witnessing the creation of the music you love most.
 It is as close to being there at the actual time, as it is possible to achieve.

-Is it difficult to separate your fan-side from the work one?
+Is it difficult to separate you fan-side from the professional one?

 Not really.
 I knew from day one that it was essential to be seen by the band and management, and my day-to-day colleagues, to be professional and calm and to be focussing just on the job, and nothing else.
 And then later, with fellow fans too, I thought it was important to be seen as a professional first, and fan second.

 But I always let people know that underneath it all, I am a Queen Fan, first and foremost, just like them, like everyone else.
 But I have to remain focussed and professional and represent Queen in the very best way I can, always.

 How are the archives organized?
 In several rooms or all in one place?